-Aluminium melting requires furnace fluxing or treatment to remove impurities.
+Aluminium production requires furnace fluxing or treatment to remove impurities.
 In order to meet quality requirements, dissolved alkalis like sodium and calcium, non‑metallic inclusions and hydrogen need to be removed.
 Furnace fluxing is still used either by spreading solid flux on the metal surface or using fluxing lances (chlorine).
 These methods can be replaced by the RFI / Rotary Flux Injector®, which uses salt mixtures to significantly improve the efficiency of the fluxing process.

 Improves metal cleanliness (inclusion reduction).